Baptistemontan/leptos_i18n/docs/book/src/setting_up/04_inheritance.md

 This crate support the extension of locales, which allow to override keys of a locale.
-For example you have setup the "en" locale, and now you want to setup the "en-US" locale, but only a few keys need to be overriden, so what you would want is that locale "en-US" use it's key when present, but "en" key when absent.
+For example you have setup the "en" locale, and now you want to setup the "en-US" locale, but only a few keys need to be overriden, so what you would want is that locale "en-US" use its keys when present, but "en" keys when absent.
 This is what inheritance allow.

 # Implicit Inheritance

-The default behavior is that a locale will automically extend a more "general" locale if it exists for example, we have the following locales:
+The default behavior is that a locale will automically extend a more "general" locale if it exists, for example with the following locales:

  - fr-FR-u-ca-buddhist
  - fr-u-ca-buddhist